How do you get the best results from a PPC strategy?

 2. Adjust Your Google Search Ads Bids for Location

-But optimizing for location can make a big difference to PPC campaigns, too.
+But optimizing for a location can make a big difference to PPC campaigns, too.
 Location Bid Adjustments make your ads more visible for customers in a particular location.

 When you increase your bids, you’re more likely to win that ad space.
 And, because you’ve targeted by location, you aren’t wasting ad spend on consumers who are outside your target area.
 You’ll also have the ability to increase or decrease bids for a range of target locations.